spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>

-- `Bridges` must contain only the delegation logic to the friend method.<br/>
+- `Bridges` must contain only the delegation logic to the friend method.
-- The `Bridge` constructor can not have parameters to avoid coupling to a specific class.<br/>
+- The `Bridge` constructor can not have parameters to avoid coupling to a specific class.
-- `Bridge` classes and interfaces need to be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no `mixed`, no `x|y`).<br/>
+- `Bridge` classes and interfaces need to be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no `mixed`, no `x|y`).

 </details>